course-details-portlet

 • Students acquire in-depth empirical knowledge of the EU as an actor in international affairs.

-• Students understand theoretical and conceptual approaches related to EU external action.
+• Students understand conceptual and theoretical approaches related to EU external action and can critically examine their merits and limitations.

 • Students obtain a thorough understanding of the intra- and extra EU actors and structures that shape and determine EU external action.

-• Students grasp how the EU's foreign policy architecture relates to the challenges and contradictions in EU external action.
+• Students grasp how the EU's external action architecture relates to contemporary challenges.

 Skills: